Coleeb/santa/Docs/details/scopes.md

 | Not a Mach-O         | No           |

 As seen above, Santa will whitelist any non Mach-O as a whitelist scope.
 Though, a blacklist regex or binary SHA-256 rule can be used to block a non Mach-O `exec()` since they are evaluated before the whitelist scopes.

+##### Regex Caveats

+The paths covered by the whitelist and blacklist regex patterns are not tracked.
+Meaning if an `exec()` is allowed initially, then moved into a blacklist directory, Santa has no knowledge of that move.
+Given Santa-driver's cache for decisions, the recently moved file will continue to be allowed to `exec()` even though it is now within a blacklisted regex path.
+The cache holds allow decisions for 24 hours and deny decisions for 500 milliseconds.
+So going from a blacklist path to a whitelist path is not largely affected.